Skip to main content

 • Avoid project delays caused by insufficient materials arriving too late

 A little time spent measuring and calculating upfront usually saves a lot of stress later on.
-Even experienced builders I’ve spoken to say they still double-check their figures before placing an order.
+Even experienced builders I've spoken to say they still double-check their figures before placing an order, because timber pricing can shift and a small slip in decimal points can become an expensive problem.

 2 Understanding Timber Pricing Structures